 Drivers often drive while tired.
 Some are so tired that they fall asleep.
 Fatigue has similar effects to alcohol.
 It impairs drivers, diminishing their focus and attention and slowing down their reaction.
 Many tired drivers get off the road or onto the adjacent lines without signaling, losing vehicle control.
 Most drowsy driving cases involve truck drivers.
 An auto accident attorney will always check their driving schedule and rest periods.

 Identifying the cause of a traffic accident is the first step to proving liability.
 It is the first thing the police officers investigating a crash try to establish.
 It is also one of the first aspects of car accident lawyers look at.
-Why is liability so important?
+Why is a liability so important?
 In order to understand that, it helps to review Georgia laws.

 Accident Liability and the Importance of Working with a Lawrenceville Auto Accident Lawyer